aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 You can move to a specific field in your document by using the [MoveToField](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToField(com.aspose.words.Field,boolean)) method.
 In addition, you can move to a specific merge field by using the [MoveToMergeField](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToMergeField(java.lang.String)) method.

-The following code example shows how to move the document builder cursor to a specific field:
+The following code example demonstrates how to move the document builder cursor to a specific field:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToMergeField-DocumentBuilderMoveToMergeField.java" >}}